Parameswaran Iyer takes charge as NITI Aayog CEO | Law-Order

 A 1981-batch IAS officer of Uttar Pradesh cadre, Iyer has worked with both the public and private sectors, according to an official statement.

-He was a secretary in the Ministry of Drinking Water and Sanitation during 2016–20.
+He was Secretary in the Ministry of Drinking Water and Sanitation during 2016–20.

-In the statement, Iyer said he was honored and humbled to have been given the incredible opportunity to serve the country again, this time as NITI Aayog CEO.
+In the statement, Iyer said he was honoured and humbled to have been given the incredible opportunity to serve the country again, this time as NITI Aayog CEO.

 Iyer also said that he was deeply grateful to Prime Minister Narendra Modi for another chance to work under his leadership towards a transformed India.